dengliu/neo/notes/aio_notes.md

 ### Reading

-If asynchronous IO is available and the input file is "large enough", the input stream will maintain two buffers and swap between them.
+If asynchronous IO is available and the input file is large enough, the input stream will maintain two buffers and swap between them.
 Initially, both buffers are sent to the kernel to be populated with consecutive parts of the file.
 The programmer interacts with the data by means of a file pointer that is initially